 \subsection{Evaluation Setup}

-\paragraph{Evaluation Protocol.} To ensure a fair comparison, we follow the protocol of \cite{genimage, aide}, training all models (including our standard OmniAID) exclusively on the GenImage-SD v1.4 dataset to assess generalization from a limited, standard benchmark.
+\textbf{Evaluation Protocol.} To ensure a fair comparison, we follow the protocol of \cite{genimage, aide}, training all models (including our standard OmniAID) exclusively on the GenImage-SD v1.4 dataset to assess generalization from a limited, standard benchmark.
 Alongside this, to evaluate performance in a realistic, modern scenario, we also train our OmniAID-Mirage model on our modern Mirage-Train dataset.
 All models are then evaluated on the GenImage \cite{genimage} test set, the in-the-wild Chameleon \cite{aide} dataset, and our new Mirage-Test.
-To further demonstrate the powerful detection performance of our OmniAID-Mirage, additional experiments on other benchmarks \cite{patchcraft, drct} are provided in the \textbf{Supplementary Material}.
+To further demonstrate the powerful detection performance of our OmniAID-Mirage, additional experiments on other benchmarks \cite{patchcraft, drct} are provided in the \textbf{Appendix}.

-\textbf{Evaluation Metrics.} Unless otherwise specified, we report classification Accuracy (\%) as the primary metric.
-More Average Precision (AP) results are available in the \textbf{Supplementary Material}.
+\textbf{Evaluation Metrics.} We primarily report classification Accuracy (\%), with additional results including Average Precision (AP), F1-score, and False Negative Rate (FNR) detailed in the \textbf{Appendix}.

-\paragraph{Implementation Details.} Our framework uses a pretrained \textbf{CLIP-ViT-L/14@336px} \cite{clip} backbone from OpenAI \cite{openai_clip_github}.
-We first resize all input images to $512 \times 512$ to mitigate the impact of size variance, then resize them to the model's required $336 \times 336$ input resolution.
-We use the AdamW optimizer with a learning rate of $2 \times 10 ^{-4}$, a batch size of 32, and train for 1 epoch per stage on 4 NVIDIA H200 GPUs.
-For the GenImage-SDv1.4 model, we reclassify the training set into two categories (`Human/Animal', `Object/Scene') due to sparse classes, and use the SDv1.4 VAE for the artifact set.
-Training the GenImage model requires 3 hours, and training on our Mirage dataset requires 18 hours.
-Further implementation details, including specific parameter settings, are available in the \textbf{Supplementary Material}.
+\textbf{Implementation Details.} We use a pretrained \textbf{CLIP-ViT-L/14@336px} \cite{clip} backbone from OpenAI \cite{openai_clip_github}.
+Input images are resized to $512 \times 512$ to mitigate size variance before being adjusted to the required $336 \times 336$ resolution.
+Training uses AdamW \cite{adamw} ($lr=2 \times 10^{-4}$, batch size 32) for 1 epoch per stage on 4 NVIDIA H200 GPUs.
+For GenImage-SDv1.4, classes are grouped into two categories (`Human/Animal', `Object/Scene') due to sparse classes, and use SDv1.4 VAE for the artifact set.
+Training takes 3 hours for GenImage and 18 hours for Mirage.
+Additional details are in the \textbf{Appendix}.